 - Intuitive task management functionality that helps managers and employees to collaborate and share knowledge.

-- Several feedback options such as surveys and service desk features to encourage dialogue and collect actionable input.
+- Several feedback options such as surveys and service desk features encourage dialogue and collect actionable input.